 - The following screen, you will enter your passport information exactly as it is printed on your passport.
 If you do not, you will not be permitted entrance.
 After you hit next you will be taken to a screen to confirm your personal information.

 - Confirm that you entered your information correctly.
 Check the confirmation button.
 You will then confirm that you read the terms and conditions and agree to them.
 Hit next and a pop-up will generate asking you for your contact address and email address.
 Enter this, complete the captcha, and hit generate.

-- On the first screen you can now select the check-in tab, enter your reservation number to confirm that you have secured a ticket and your ticket will then be emailed to you.
+- On the first screen, you can now select the check-in tab, enter your reservation number to confirm that you have secured a ticket and your Machu Picchu tickets will then be emailed to you.

 How to Buy Machu Picchu Tickets in Cusco